single-cell-data/TileDB-SOMA-Test-Data/README.md

 5. Add a description of the new data to this README in the "Available data" section.
 Include the full URL to access the data (for example "https://github.com/single-cell-data/TileDB-SOMA-Test-Data/releases/download/Visium-v2.0.0-Dataset/spatial.tar.gz")

-* Add new test data as attachments on release.
-* Update `scripts/prepare-test-data.sh` in TileDB-SOMA to download and extract new data.

 ## Access raw datasets

 ### General Access